 - Maintains contact with Staff organizations in other IU campuses.

 - Ensures recognition of outstanding Staff.

 - Communications and Marketing Committee:

-- Publicizes BPC events and opportunities through such platforms as newsletters, emails, and other media outlets.
+- Publicizes BSC events and opportunities through such platforms as newsletters, emails, and other media outlets.

 - Maintains and enhances website.